dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _hl7PSUTaskPollingInterval:

     hl7PSUTaskPollingInterval_"
-    "HL7 Procedure Status Update Tasks Fetch Size",integer,"Maximal number of HL7 Procedure Status Update Tasks fetched in one query; 100 if absent","
+    "HL7 Procedure Status Update Tasks Fetch Size",integer,"Maximal number of HL7 Procedure Status Update Tasks fetched in one query.","
     .. _hl7PSUTaskFetchSize:

     hl7PSUTaskFetchSize_"
-    "HL7 Track Changed Patient ID",boolean,"Enable to keep track of the prior Patient ID on a change of the Patient ID by HL7 ADT^A47 or by the RESTful Patient Update Service.
-Enabled if absent.","
+    "HL7 Track Changed Patient ID",boolean,"Enable to keep track of the prior Patient ID on a change of the Patient ID by HL7 ADT^A47 or by the RESTful Patient Update Service.","
     .. _hl7TrackChangedPatientID:

     hl7TrackChangedPatientID_"